AppDevloper001/GroceryApp/README.md

-# GroceryApp
+# Food Delivery & GroceryApp
-Food delivery and grocery App
+Food delivery and grocery App this is just a demo version of the app